criblpacks/cribl-openai-rest-io/README.md

 * For immediate functionality without requiring Pack route filter expression modifications, every bundled Source within this pack adds a hidden field: `__packsource`.
 This field allows for seamless routing based on the Pack source.

 ### Configure the Collectors

+*Note on Collector naming: Collectors ending in `_1h` collect 24 one hour "bucket widths" of data once/day.
+If you want to collect other widths, clone the collector and modify the bucket_width, limit, and schedule.
+See documentation links above for options.*

 * Obtain an [OpenAI API Key](https://platform.openai.com/settings/organization/api-keys) from your Administrator.
 * For each Collector, update the Collect Header named `Authorization` to include your API Key.
 It must be a Javascript string in the format `'Bearer <your_api_token'`.